UTV TECHNICAL REGULATIONS

 - Visible from above, one (1) number.
 Numbers must be a minimum of 8″ high with a 1″ wide stroke.

-All pit-support vehicles will have minimum 4-inch high white number of race vehicle on both sides of vehicle on side windows, on upper passenger-side corner of front windshield and on rear window.
+All pit-support vehicles will have a minimum 4-inch high white number of race vehicle on both sides of vehicle on side windows, on upper passenger-side corner of front windshield and on rear window.
 Pit support vehicles must have a current M400 pit pass attached to lower passenger side portion of the front windshield.

 UTR52 ADVERTISING on VEHICLES